Secukinumab

 Infections

-If you have an active infection of any kind, treatment with secukinumab will not be started until the infection is gone.
-Serious infections such as tuberculosis (TB) are seen rarely, and screening for TB may be needed before treatment begins.
+If you have an active infection, treatment with secukinumab will not be started until the infection is treated.

 Use with other medicines